manurag02/stockmanagementapi/README.md

 ## How to view the documentation

 - Open the URL in your browser : http://localhost:8081/stockManagementApi/v1/swagger-ui/index.html
+- You will be prompted for user id and password, please enter id as `user` and password as `user`.
+- This project uses Spring security basic authentication which can be replaced with Oauth2/ Jwt as well.

+## Key specifications of this project
+- Spring boot latest
+- Spring security
+- Exception handling & input validation
+- Docker
+- Postgres as persistence DB
+- Swagger used as project document
+- Spring boot actuator for monitoring health